- CURRENT FAMILIES

 What are the rooms like?

 Camp Stanislaus uses a dormitory rather than cabins for camp.
 A typical room (some are slightly different) has three beds, desks, closets, sink and a bathroom.
 The bathroom has a toilet and a shower.

 How are the campers supervised during camp?

-Our groups are broken down into four or five groups and each group typically has five/six counselors and three counselors-in-training (CITs).
+Our groups are broken down into five groups and each group typically has five/six counselors and two counselors-in-training (CITs).

 What if my child is not Catholic?

 This is not a problem at all.
 Religion is not forced on any of our campers.
-We are a Catholic-based camp, however, and do provide church service Saturday evenings, morning and evening prayers and character talks that all campers must attend.
+We are a Catholic-based camp, however, and do have morning and evening prayers and character talks that all campers must attend.
 We ask that all campers are respectful of each other’s faiths and act accordingly.

 What if my child doesn’t want to participate in an activity?